 Shimano M200 Trail/Enduro Mountain Bike Shoe

 Having ridden for 25 plus years and trying, buying, and wearing out numerous Mountain Bike Shoes over those years, it was a breath of fresh air to finally come across Shimano’s M200 Trail/Enduro Mountain Bike Shoe!
 This shoe design in particular takes the Enduro riding style into full consideration.
-There are several unique points one should consider when purchasing an enduro style shoe and we are going to look … Continue reading
+There are several unique points one should consider when purchasing an enduro style shoe and we are going … Continue reading

 Cornering is not as simple to understand as the experts seem to make it, at least to those who are more conscious about their body movements as opposed to those that naturally and instinctively do it.
 Being in the former group, I’ve been trying to come up with various cornering strategies for certain corners and have come to understand a few things.